Children and Sleep: A Comprehensive Guide To Healthy Development

 Create a Routine

-One of the most effective treatments for adults with insomnia is to create and then stick to a bedtime routine.
-The same advice applies to children.
+One of the most effective treatments for children is to create and then stick to a bedtime routine.
 When the sun goes down, our bodies naturally begin to prepare for sleep; any bright lights or stimulation can delay this process.
 Dim the lights in your child’s room, read a story, and then turn the lights out (this is just one example of a bedtime routine).

 You’ve probably noticed when your child starts showing signs of sleepiness; set their daily bedtime around this time while giving them enough time to get the total sleep hours they need.